 - I got seasick, therefore, I’m getting some fresh air.

-- Given that I got seasick, I’m getting some fresh air.
+- I got seasick, for that reason, I’m getting some fresh air.

 ※ Example was taken from the game ポケットモンスター Let's Go!
 (Pokemon Let's Go!)